Charm mesons in magnetized nuclear matter -- effects of (inverse) magnetic catalysis: The model

 \subsection{Decay of the Open Charm mesons}

-The uniform magnetic field results in the mass modification of the $(D,D^*)$ mesons.
-This modifies the resulting decay widths for the various channels.
-From the $^3P_0$ model, the decay width of the vector open charm meson, $D^*$ going to $D \pi$ is given by \cite{am55, Friman, 3p0f}:
+The various in-medium effects discussed in the previous section on the masses of the open charm mesons $(D,D^*)$ in a magnetized nuclear matter, are considered in the decay width calculation.
+The in-medium masses result in the modified decay widths for the various channels.
+From the $^3P_0$ model, the decay width of the vector open charm meson $D^*$ decays into a $D$ and $\pi$ mesons is given by \cite{charmdecay_mag, 3p0f, Friman}

-In this expression, $m_{D^*}$ is the mass of the parent $D^*$ meson. $E_D$ and $E_\pi$ are the energies of the outgoing $D$ and $\pi$ mesons respectively;
+In this expression, $m_{D^*}$ is the mass of the parent $D^*$ meson. $E_D$ and $E_\pi$ are the energies of the outgoing $D$ and $\pi$ mesons, respectively,

-with $m_D$, the modified $D$ meson mass and $m_\pi$ as the $\pi$ meson mass. $p$ is the 3-momentum in the center of mass (c.o.m) frame.
+with $m_D$, the in-medium mass of $D$ meson and $m_\pi$ is the mass of $\pi$ meson. $p$ is the magnitude of the 3-momentum in the center of mass (c.o.m) frame.

-$\gamma$ is the coupling constant related to the strength of the $^3P_0$ vertex \cite{3p0f,3p0g,3p2}.
+In equation (\ref{dw1}), $\gamma$ is the coupling constant related to the strength of the $^3P_0$ vertex \cite{3p0f,3p0g}.
 It signifies the probability for creating a light quark-antiquark pair.
-The wave functions of the $(D^*,D)$ mesons are assumed to be wave functions with harmonic oscillator potential.
+In the context of $^3P_0$ model, the wave functions of the $(D^*,D)$ mesons are obtained with the harmonic oscillator potential.
 The ratio $r = \beta/\beta_{avg}$, where $\beta$ is the strength of the harmonic potential of the parent $D^*$ meson state and $\beta_{avg}$ is the average strength of harmonic oscillator potential of the daughter $(D-\pi)$ mesons.
 The scaled momentum $x$ is defined as $x = p/\beta_{avg}$.
-The value of $\beta_D$ is taken as 310 MeV, consistent with the decay widths of $\psi(4040)$ to $D\bar{D}, D^*\bar{D}, D\bar{D^*},$ and$ D^*\bar{D^*}$ in vacuum \cite{3p1,AK,Lee}.
+The value of $\beta_D=0.31$ GeV, is consistent with the decay widths of $\psi(4040)$ to $D\bar{D}, D^*\bar{D}, D\bar{D^*},$ and $ D^*\bar{D^*}$ in vacuum \cite{3p1,amarvepja,Lee}.
 Decay widths depend on the variable, $x$, which is the center of mass momentum, $p$ in units of $\beta_{avg}$, as a polynomial multiplied by an exponential term.
+The in-medium partial decay widths of the charmed, strange mesons, $D_s^{*\pm}\rightarrow D_s^{\pm}\pi^0$ can be determined on the same footing as $D^*$ mesons, from eq.(\ref{dw1}) by using the corresponding masses of $D_s$ and $D_s^*$ mesons, with the coupling parameter and the harmonic oscillator strengths taken to be the same as the $D^*$ mesons decays.

-\subsection{Decay of $\psi(3770)$ meson to $D\bar{D}$}
+\subsection{Decay of $\Psi(3770)$ meson to $D\bar{D}$}

-The hadronic decay width for the charmonium state, $\psi(3770)$ going to $D\bar{D}$ mesons is calculated in this subsection, using the $^3P_0$ model.
-The in-medium masses of the parent and daughter particles are obtained from the chiral effective model calculations, with the additional contribution of LLL (for charged mesons only) and PV mixing effect, in the magnetized nuclear matter, including (inverse) magnetic catalysis.
-The decay width expression is given by \cite{am55, Friman}
+The hadronic decay width for the charmonium state, $\Psi(3770)$ going to $D\bar{D}$ mesons is calculated in this subsection, using the $^3P_0$ model.
+The in-medium masses of the parent and daughter particles are obtained within the chiral effective model, accounting for the effects of Dirac sea in the magnetized nuclear matter.
+The decay width is given by \cite{charmdecay_mag, Friman}